FRANK STELLA "MOULTONVILLE" SCREENPRINT, 1974

 "Moultonville" is without question one of the quintessential works from Frank Stella's series "Eccentric Polygons".

-In this work, arguably better than any of its siblings, we see the odd shaped brightly colored shapes push, wedge, support or jostle against other shapes for pure visual pleasure.
+In this work, like its siblings from the "Eccentric Polygons", we see funky shaped brightly colored shapes push, wedge, support or jostle against other forms for pure visual pleasure.

 The "Polygon" paintings were created during 1965-1967.
 Each form was created in four different color combinations.
 Their curious names, such as "Moultonville", come from small towns and locations in the White Mountains of New Hampshire where Stella and his father would go fishing during his youth.